Dynamic Process Simulation: When do we really need it?

 The industrial application of dynamic simulation was limited decades ago, however, with the development in the computing sciences and the improvement of computer processor speeds those limitations have been overcome.
 Now, we can incorporate a high level of detail in modelling and we can also develop fairly large models.
 Some application areas of this technology are:

-- Process evaluation and de-bottlenecking involves performance evaluation of an existing piece of equipment or facility running under process conditions different from the design case(s).
+Process evaluation and de-bottlenecking involve performance evaluation of an existing piece of equipment or facility running under process conditions different from the design case(s).
 If the analysis shows that its capacity is limiting the process then the “bottleneck” has been identified.
-The use of a dynamic model will quickly allow the engineer to determine the optimum design, if equipment resizing is an option, stream rerouting options (change in topology), and storage capacities among other options.
+The use of a dynamic model will quickly allow the engineer to determine the optimum design if equipment resizing is an option, stream rerouting options (change in topology), and storage capacities among other options.

-- Relief and blowdown systems is a specific application where dynamic simulation can improve design.
+Relief and blowdown systems is a specific application where dynamic simulation can improve the design.
 Blowdown valves and pressure safety valves may be oversized if API 521 is applied.
 The application of dynamic simulation leads to more precise calculations of relief loads.
-Consequently there would be decreased flare loads, with reduced CAPEX.
-Dynamic simulation also allows the study of controlled blowdown procedures to avoid unnecessary flowrate peaks especially in the initial stages.
+Consequently, there would be decreased flare loads, with reduced CAPEX.
+Dynamic simulation also allows the study of controlled blowdown procedures to avoid unnecessary flowrate peaks, especially in the initial stages.

-- Start-up and shutdown procedures can developed, tested and optimized with dynamic models.
-Tens or hundreds of hours of stabilization time and tons of out-of-spec products can be saved by the determination of optimum start-up/shutdown sequences, in addition to the identification of potential hazardous conditions during these activities.
+Start-up and shutdown procedures can be developed, tested, and optimized with dynamic models.
+Tens or hundreds of hours of stabilization time and tons of out-of-spec products can be saved by the determination of optimum start-up/shutdown sequences, in addition to the identification of potentially hazardous conditions during these activities.

-- Operator training is an area that has been gaining an important place in engineering practice.
-Complete replication of the control room is commonly installed on site to help train operators before plant experience.
-Operator Training Simulators (OTS), for which a dynamic simulation is essential, include grading methodologies which allow for certifying operators before they face routine (normal operation, start-up and shutdown) and non-routine (equipment malfunction) scenarios in real plants.
+Operator training is an area that has been gaining an important place in engineering practice.
+Complete replication of the control room is commonly installed on-site to help train operators before the plant experience.
+Operator Training Simulators (OTS), for which a dynamic simulation is essential, include grading methodologies that allow for certifying operators before they face routine (normal operation, start-up, and shutdown) and non-routine (equipment malfunction) scenarios in real plants.

 Drain Tank Pressure Evaluation Project

 A dynamic model was built in Aspen HYSYS® V8.6 to determine whether or not the design pressure in the drain tank would be exceeded.
 Piping size and elevation data were included in the model.
 Figure 3 shows the results of the dynamic model.
 This was run at initial conditions for 10 seconds, then the drain valve was instantaneously opened fully (worst case scenario).
 The condensate flowed from the pipeline to the drain tank which was at ambient pressure.
 Condensate started flashing and then vented into the atmosphere (through the vent line).
-The original vent diameter was 6 inches and as can be seen it would have caused vapours to accumulate creating a buildup in pressure in the drain tank which would have exceed the design pressure (green curve) causing damage to the drain tank.
+The original vent diameter was 6 inches and as can be seen, it would have caused vapours to accumulate creating a buildup in pressure in the drain tank which would have exceeded the design pressure (green curve) causing damage to the drain tank.
 Several configurations and designs were tested with the model.
-In the end, the best, most cost-effective solution was to increase the vent diameter up to 8 inches (see Figure 3, blue curve).
+In the end, the best, most cost-effective solution was to increase the vent diameter up to 8 inches (see the blue curve in Figure 3).

 Dynamic simulation provides a higher level of process analysis.
 This allows the process engineer to answer difficult questions that may be complex if not impossible to answer with traditional steady state simulation.
-It is the proper tool for processes which involve transient conditions, real time behaviour and batch and semi-batch process.
-Remember there is no such as thing as “steady state”, the world is always changing!
+It is the proper tool for processes that involve transient conditions, real-time behaviour and batch and semi-batch process.
+Remember there is no such thing as “steady state,” the world is always changing!

 Try to identify your case with the list provided above to determine whether or not dynamic simulation will provide benefits for your project.
 If you have any further queries, please do not hesitate to contact us here.
 Process Ecology will be glad to help you get one step ahead!

 Aspen Technology Inc. (2015, May 5).
-Retrieved from Oil and Gas Process Simulation Software: http://www.aspentech.com/hysys/
+Retrieved from Oil and Gas Process Simulation Software.

 Luyben, W. (2002).
 Plantwide Dynamic Simulators in Chemical Processing and Control.
 New York: Marcel Dekker, Inc.